futesat/bcarcontrol/README.md

 **BCarControl** is an Android application designed to remotely control a robotic car.
 It features a virtual joystick interface for directional control and provides additional toggles for vehicle systems like lights and fans.

+This application serves as the client for the **BCarControl Server**.
+It is designed to work in tandem with the server implementation available at [https://github.com/your-username/bcarcontrol](https://github.com/your-username/bcarcontrol).

 ## Features

 - **Virtual Joystick**: Intuitive touch interface for steering and speed control (Forward, Backward, Left, Right).